dooji2/densha-no-omocha/README.md

 ## Currently known bugs:
 - Sloped curves may be the wrong way
-- Slight door animation glitch
 - No minimum radius set
 - Trains start from the center of first node of depot track (and yes, startNode matters for now)
-- Train movement is not smooth enough (I should maybe move the train on client and have it wait at platform until server arrives too, and only then open doors)
 - Node block model is still rendered when it has at least 1 connection
-- Some materials aren't found for some OBJ files ??
+- Some materials aren't found for some OBJ files (unknown cause)